No767/Kumiko/README.md

 - Customizable local economy module with jobs, ranks, and more
 - Custom logging module (aka EventsLog)
 - Basic moderation commands
+- Redirects module (If you have overlapping conversations in your channels, this is for you!)
+- Global pride profiles in order to show your pride
+- Pin text so others can retrieve it
 - Search for memes, posts, anime, manga, and others!

 And some ones that are planned: